Joe-0/TYPO/docs/user_stories.md

    3. Generate Average
    4. Store Average

+- Dependencies: View Results, Timer

 [EPIC] Typing Statistics Tracking
 -----------------------
 As a User, I want to track all my typing statis so that I can see my own improvement and current typing level.

  - Priority: H
  - Estimate: 6